 Continuous improvement requires an organizational environment that enables identification and learning of relevant information to improve both the content and execution of PacifiCorp's ODSP on a continual basis.
 PacifiCorp formally maintains a "Plan/Execute/Measure/Correct" management system in order to ensure this cycle of continuous improvement.
 The most important role in ensuring the continued safe and efficient operation of PacifiCorp's dams belongs to PacifiCorp personnel.
 Efficient paths of communication have been established between all segments of PacifiCorp's organization including open sharing and distribution of information upward and downward within the organization.
-Implementation of the system, including annual training, places an emphasis on the importance of information sharing amongst PacifiCorp personnel.
-The results of assessments and audits of this ODSP are shared within the PacifiCorp organization as lessons identified become available.
+Implementation of the system, including annual training, places an emphasis on the importance of information sharing amongst PacifiCorp organization as lessons identified become available.
 Where applicable, company procedures for "root cause" and "significant event report" type analyses are utilized to investigate events.